-Oval Engagement Rings are the 2019 Hot Trend
+Oval Engagement Rings - The New Hot Trend

 Engagement season is upon us and that means finding the perfect ring for the proposal.
 One hot option is to follow the growing trend for oval stones.
 The latest figures show that December, and especially Christmas week, is the most popular month for popping the question.
 So, as the festive period approaches, there is no better time to choose the ultimate engagement ring in your quest to win her heart and her hand.
 But, where to start?

-Diamond Rocks always keeps track of the latest trends and we’ve seen a boost in a particular style of stone: the oval, according to Diamond Rocks: “There’s definitely been an increase in people wanting oval diamonds and oval gemstone jewellery,” he says.
+Diamond Rocks always keeps track of the latest trends and we’ve seen a boost in a particular style of stone: the oval, according to the sales team at Diamond Rocks: “There’s definitely been an increase in people wanting oval diamonds and oval gemstone jewellery”.
 “We’ve all noticed it in the office!”

 It has also been the rock of choice for a number of recent celebrity matches.
 Back in July, Canadian popstar Justin Bieber chose a stunning six-carat oval diamond ring (estimated to be worth around half a million dollars) for his proposal to model Hailey Baldwin.
 Other high-profile figures opting for oval include actresses Blake Lively and Julianne Hough.
 And, of course, who can forget Kate Middleton’s exquisite oval-cut sapphire and diamond engagement ring, once famously owned by her husband’s mother, the late Diana, Princess of Wales?